About the Scholarship

 - Certified university transcripts and copies of diplomas with grades

 - Two letters of recommendation from academic supervisors at your university

 - Certification of English proficiency

 - Photocopy of your passport

 For further information about the application please see the university's website.

-E-mail applications are not accepted.
-Please note that applicants need to apply separately for admission to the University of Iceland by February 15th.
+A special committee evaluates the applications and its decision will be announced in January of each year.
+Please note that successful applicants will need to apply separately for admission to the University of Iceland by February 15.

-What does a scholarship include?
+What does the scholarship include?

-Icelandic as a second language, at the University of Iceland, School of Humanities
+Icelandic as a Second Language, at the University of Iceland, School of Humanities

 Students demonstrating a substantial prior knowledge of Icelandic may be admitted directly to the second year of the programme by passing examinations held in August.